 Anchors- In addition to screws, three plastic anchors are included with each bracket.
 Anchors are most commonly used for concrete/ brick mounting, but it can be used for wood if you desire.
 Not a requirement though.

-Drill Bit- 1/4" drill bit is the correct size for your hole if using the plastic anchors.
+Drill Bit- 3/16" drill bit is the correct size for your hole if using the plastic anchors.
 If you are drilling into concrete/ masonry, you will need a masonry drill bit.
-Here is an example.
+Click here for an example.

 The safest way to wash our flag is to hand wash it in cool water with a mild soap or laundry detergent.
 To dry the flag, hang it up on a clothesline or drying rack and allow it to air dry.
 Some dry cleaners across our country will also dry clean American flags free of charge